-The Macon County Sheriff's Office Investigations Division, which is led by Lieutenant Antonio Brown, is responsible for investigating crimes committed to persons and property within Macon County.
+The Macon County Sheriff's Office Investigations Division is responsible for investigating crimes committed to persons and property within Macon County.
 The Investigations Division consists of Adult Detectives, Juvenile Detectives, School Resource Officer, Narcotics Officer, and Warrant Officer.
 The Deputies assigned to this division work day shift with an assigned weekly rotation to be on call 24 hours per day.

 The Adult Detectives are responsible for: